ghodss/kubernetes.github.io/docs/getting-started-guides/coreos/bare_metal_calico.md

 1. Once you've downloaded the ISO image, burn the ISO to a CD/DVD/USB key and boot from it (if using a virtual machine you can boot directly from the ISO).
 Once booted, you should be automatically logged in as the `core` user at the terminal.
 At this point CoreOS is running from the ISO and it hasn't been installed yet.

-2.  *On another machine*, download the the [master cloud-config template](https://raw.githubusercontent.com/projectcalico/calico-cni/k8s-1.1-docs/samples/kubernetes/cloud-config/master-config-template.yaml) and save it as `master-config.yaml`.
+2.  *On another machine*, download the [master cloud-config template](https://raw.githubusercontent.com/projectcalico/calico-cni/k8s-1.1-docs/samples/kubernetes/cloud-config/master-config-template.yaml) and save it as `master-config.yaml`.

 3. Replace the following variables in the `master-config.yaml` file.